Frank Schreiner

-Frank Schreiner (March 24, 1879 - July 6, 1937) was an American water polo player.
+Frank "Francis" Louis Schreiner (March 24, 1879 - July 6, 1937) was an American swimmer and water polo player who competed and trained with the Missouri Athletic Club.
 He competed in the men's tournament at the 1904 Summer Olympics, and was part of the team that won the bronze medal.
+He later served as a grain merchant, was a member and Director of the Chicago Board of Trade, and was the owner of Schreiner Grain Company.